-NOT CURRENTLY ACCEPTING BOOKINGS.
+NOT CURRENTLY ACCEPTING BOOKINGS, undergoing treatment for brain cancer and not able to travel for the moment.
 I am a non-smoking 50-something history professor who has a sideline as a professional house and pet sitter at home.
 I love the business model of TrustedHousesitters.com and how it permits us (pet owners and pet carers) to travel, and have made wonderful friends, four-legged and two-legged, overseas and in the U.S., both through this site and through Rover, which I use to book housesits in Cincinnati.
 I am happy to provide screenshots of my 5-star reviews on Rover, where I have become my clients' go-to sitter.
 I now travel too much for work to have my own beasties around the house, and housesitting allows me to care for a wonderful variety of animal personalities.
 I also get to meet the lovely people who are seeking out options to keep their animals out of boarding facilities, instead keeping them happy at home.
 This summer, I am heading to the UK to do some research (history of pharmacology) and, while on housesits, write, so your animals would have lots of company with me working at home at least 8 hours a day (that's optimistic; I usually work more like a 12-hour day, but I'm trying to break that habit!).

 Recent adventures: In July-October 2014, I cared for a sweetheart of a Newfie mix and his formidable tomcat in East Sussex, 3 lovely rescued cats in Hampshire, 2 sleek cats and their yard full of birds, foxes, and hedgehog to be fed in Hertfordshire, and 2 rambunctious and utterly adorable young Samoyeds in the Medway towns.
 In between, as a break from writing, I camped and hiked solo on the South Downs, and had a happy couple of weeks exploring the Peak District, tootling around in a little car that proved very clever about not running into all those beautiful stone walls.
 In February 2015, I took care of two darling terriers and a British Blue in Suffolk, and a very energetic golden, his rescued senior cat, and his rescued battery hens on the Sussex coast -- 2-hour walks in the morning and another hour in the evening.
 I was so happy to be invited back to care for the Newfie mix and the two Samoyeds in August before coming back to the States, and I'll be seeing them again in 2017.
 In the fall, I fostered my second dog for the SPCA to a successful adoption, a big goofball of an American Staffordshire who needed a lot of rehabilitation and training.
 (He's in the picture below, laying claim to his Auntie Lily.)
 He took to his new home and training regimen with great gusto (sometimes too much!) and after six months, was ready to move on to his carefully screened new home.
 I have had a wonderful time working with Rover as a pet sitter in my hometown for dozens of dogs and cats, small mammals, fish, and a charming Senegal parrot, and a blissfully happy time out in Washington State with 3 donkeys, a miniature horse, and a pit bull mix rescue in 2016 has inspired me to take off for the West Coast again as soon as I can, but this summer is for the UK and Europe.
 All I’ll need at your place is good wi-fi for work.